 If you experience a scenario like the ones listed above, you could be left with a sprain that causes mild or debilitating pain.
 The most common symptoms to look out for are:

-- Swelling around the ankle which begins within hours.
-The swelling can often be severe, allowing you to make an indentation in your skin when touching it with your finger.
+- Swelling around the ankle begins within hours.
+The swelling can often be severe, allowing you to make an indentation in your skin when touching it with your finger

-- Redness may turn to bruising within the first day.
+- Redness may turn to bruise within the first day

 Seeking Treatment for a Sprained Ankle

-A sprain doesn’t always require a visit to a Foot and Ankle Specialist Boynton Beach.
+A sprain doesn’t always require a visit to a foot and ankle specialist.
 If you have suffered this type of injury before, then you may be able to treat it with compression, icing, and elevation.
-Anti-inflammatory medicines can also help to reduce pain in the short term while the injury heals itself.
+Anti-inflammatory medicines can also help reduce pain in the short term while the injury heals itself.

-Look for the following signs, and if they don’t subside within the first week, it’s time to visit a foot and ankle Specialist Boynton Beach.
+Look for the following signs, and if they don’t subside within the first week, it’s time to visit a foot and ankle specialist in Boynton Beach.

 - You notice extreme swelling or deformation in your foot or ankle.
-This could indicate a fracture and will require immediate attention from a foot and ankle specialist Boynton Beach.
+This could indicate a fracture and will require immediate attention from a foot and ankle specialist in Boynton Beach

 Don’t ignore the warning signs that your sprained ankle could be something more severe.
-Early treatment will help to prevent long term complications from fractures or other injuries.
+Early treatment will help prevent long-term complications from fractures or other injuries.

-Get Expert Care with Foot and Ankle Specialist Boynton Beach
+Get Expert Care with Foot and Ankle Specialist in Boynton Beach

 You can book a consultation at the Foot, Ankle & Leg Vein Center today.
-Our experienced Boynton Beach podiatrists are highly trained to provide expert diagnosis and effective care.
+Our experienced Boynton Beach podiatrists are highly trained to provide expert diagnosis, effective care, and sports injury treatment.
 Sports injuries can take you away from the physical activities that you love.
 The faster you treat them, the sooner you’ll be able to get back to sports and exercise.

 An ankle sprain is a setback that you can overcome.
 Look for the signs and symptoms and contact us if you notice severe symptoms or anything out of the ordinary.
-With foot and ankle orthopedic Boynton Beach, you can protect your health and fitness for the years to come.
+With the foot and ankle treatment in Boynton Beach, you can protect your health and fitness for the years to come.